MMarzCodeFellows/reading-notes/README.md

 Why do we use Markdown?

 What symbol will create a heading in Markdown?
+In order to create a heading you need to add a number signs (#) in front of the word or phrase.

 How many characters do you need to create the largest heading? six